-After filing for Chapter 13 bankruptcy, many feel homeownership is a dream that is out of their reach, but in today’s video I’ll explain how you can qualify for a mortgage after Chapter 13 bankruptcy.
+After filing for Chapter 13 bankruptcy, many feel homeownership is a dream that is out of their reach.
+However, in today’s video, I’ll explain how you CAN qualify for a mortgage after Chapter 13 bankruptcy.

-In fact, with USDA, FHA, VA, or Conventional loans Chapter 13 bankruptcy can be more flexible when compared to Chapter 7.
+In fact, with USDA, FHA, VA, or Conventional loans, Chapter 13 bankruptcy can be more flexible than Chapter 7.
 Watch the video below, as I explain the differences and qualifying advantages between each program side by side.

 Chapter 7 vs Chapter 13